smaht-dac/submitr/docs/source/installation.rst

 =========================

 This action is **optional**.
-If you do not create a virtual environment, Poetry will make one for you.
+If you do not create a virtual environment, ``poetry`` will make one for you.
 But there are still good reasons you might want to make your own, so here are three ways to do it: